second-state/wasmedge-seL4/README.md

 - at least 20Gb of disk storage (the wasmedge_sel4 directory will contain over 11 Gb of data after the following installation completes)

 Software: Ubuntu 20.04 with dev tools packages (ep.
 Python) installed.
 We recommend the [GitHub Actions Ubuntu 20.04 docker image](https://github.com/actions/virtual-environments/blob/main/images/linux/Ubuntu2004-README.md).
 See a list of [installed apt packages](https://github.com/actions/virtual-environments/blob/main/images/linux/Ubuntu2004-README.md#installed-apt-packages).

+> If you do not want to build the seL4 system simulator yourself, you can download the [build artifact](https://github.com/second-state/wasmedge-seL4/actions/runs/1374510169) from our GitHUb Actions, and skip directly to [Boot wasmedge-seL4](#boot-wasmedge-sel4)

 ### Automatic installation: all-in-one script